AI Integration Guide

 Step 5: Add the Router

 After the filter, add a Router module.
-For each route, set a filter: left side = metadata → Mailerlite_Group, operator = Equal to, right side = the group name for that route.
+For each Route, set a filter:

-When you add a new event in the future, simply add a new route to this Router.
+When you add a new event in the future, you simply add a new Route to this Router.
 The rest of the scenario stays untouched.

 Critical setting: Autoresponders: Yes is the single most important setting in this entire workflow.
 Without it, the subscriber gets added to the group but the automation does not fire.
 The onboarding email never sends.
 Double-check this before you test.